PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 --------------
 -  Comma separated list of 'zonename=filename' pairs

-Zones read from these files (in BIND format) are served authoritatively.
+Zones read from these files (in BIND format) are served authoritatively (but without the AA bit set in responses).
 DNSSEC is not supported.
 Example:

 .. code-block:: none